 On December 24, 2003, the Company entered into a loan agreement with an accredited non-U.S. investor.
 Under the terms of the loan, the Company borrowed \$250,000 from the investor.
 The note has an interest rate of 6% per annum.
 The note is due six months from the issuance date.
 On January 1, 2004, the agreement was modified to include a conversion feature to the note.
 In the event of default by the Company only, the principal of the note is convertible into shares of common stock at \$1.85 per share, and 100,000 warrants at the exercise price of \$3.00 which expire one year from the conversion date, and 100,000 warrants at an exercise price of \$5.00 per share which expire six months from the conversion date.
 The convertible debenture was issued in reliance on an exemption available from registration under Regulation S of the Securities Act of 1933, as amended.
 As the conversion price per share is more the than 20-day average market price, no beneficial conversion feature expense will be recorded.
+While the note was not automatically convertible except in the case of a default, the company elected, prior to default and, with the agreement of the note holder, to compromise the debt with stock rather than a cash payment.
+In addition, the detachable warrants were cancelled at this time.
 During the quarter ended March 31, 2004, the loan was converted into 135,135 shares of the Company's common stock.

 On December 17, 2003, the Company entered into a loan agreement with an accredited non-U.S. investor, Sovereign Holdings.
 Under the terms of the loan, the Company borrowed \$100,000 from the investor.
 The note has an interest rate of 6% per annum.
 The note is due on a date that is six months from the issuance date.
 In the event of default by the Company only, the note is convertible into shares of common stock at \$1.95 per share, and 51,282 warrants at the exercise price of \$3.25 per share which expire one year from the conversion date.
 The note was issued in reliance on an exemption available from registration under Regulation S of the Securities Act of 1933, as amended.
-On March 24, 2004, the loan was converted into 51,282 shares of the Company's common stock.
-In June 2004, an addition 5,861 shares of the Company's common stock were issued for interest valued at \$11,429.
+While the note was not automatically convertible except in the case of a default, the company elected, prior to default and, with the agreement of the note holder, to compromise the debt with stock rather than a cash payment.
+In addition, the detachable warrants were cancelled at this time.
+On March 24, 2004, the loan was converted into 51,282 shares of the Company's common stock were issued for interest valued at \$11,429.